-Aubrey comes in every morning at 6:00 to bake for a couple hours before school.
+Aubrey comes in every morning at six to bake for a couple of hours before school.
 At sixteen going on seventeen, she’s a remarkably good baker.
 (Way to go Aubrey’s Mom!)
 But brownies can be tough, especially when you are baking multiple pans in two ovens.

 There are oven thermometers in each oven and she is careful to make sure that the temperature is at 350 degrees before she puts the pans in the oven.
 But the air circulates differently with multiple pans and the temperature rises and falls, especially when you’re opening the oven to check on your brownies.

 The answer to everything is a thermometer.
-If we can consistently bake these brownies to the same temperature, they’ll turn out the same every time.
+If we can consistently bake these brownies to the same temperature, they’ll turn out perfect every time.

 We want gooey, chewy brownies baked just long enough that we can cut after they have cooled and set for a while.
 We cut our brownies with a large pizza wheel, not a knife, and at 180 degrees, we have to clean off the blade so that the next cut is clean.
 We cut with the blade slightly damp.
 Less than 180 degrees and brownies are too gooey to cut cleanly.